 I recently finished Part I of Deep Learning by Goodfellow, Bengio, and Courville.
-As an introduction to the mathematical foundations behind the rest of the book, it works well.
-It is clear and compact about the background the reader is expected to carry forward.
+It works best as a compact pass through the mathematical background the reader is expected to carry forward.
 It also clarified what I still want from the later chapters: not just results and terminology, but more of the reasoning behind them.

 The most useful part for me was the quick pass through linear algebra, probability, and numerical computation.
-Those topics had gotten fuzzy at the edges, and this section put them back into working memory without turning into a long detour.
+Those topics are easy to treat as background, and this section put the shared vocabulary back in view without turning into a long detour.
+The numerical-computation chapter was a good example: conditioning, overflow, and underflow show up as practical constraints, not isolated math trivia.

 Chapter 5 was especially helpful in that respect.
 It reconnects the mathematical preliminaries to actual machine learning problems instead of leaving them as isolated review material.
-That made Part I feel less like a detached prerequisite and more like a reset of the vocabulary the later chapters will build on.
+That made Part I feel like a reset of the vocabulary the later chapters will build on.

 The main limitation for me was the level of mathematical exposition.
 In several places, I wanted more proofs, or at least proof sketches, to show where the results were coming from.
-Without that, some ideas felt more like statements to absorb than arguments to evaluate, and I noticed my skepticism kick in.
+Without that, some ideas felt more like statements to absorb than arguments to evaluate.

 That is not really a flaw so much as a limit of what this section is trying to do.
 As a foundation, Part I is effective.
-As a mathematical treatment, it still left me wanting supplementation in the places where I was not yet convinced.
-That is probably the frame I will carry into the rest of the book: use it as a guide to the landscape, then dig deeper when I want stronger justification for a claim.
+As a mathematical treatment, it still needs supplementation in places where a claim deserves stronger justification.
+I am treating it as a map for the later chapters, with separate notes or references when I want to understand why a result holds.

 Get new posts by email